paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-002-sanitation-and-quarantine.md

 #### Codification
 R.S. § 4792 derived from act Feb.
 23, 1799, ch.
 12, § 1, 1 Stat.
 619.

+#### Change of Name
+“Secretary of Health and Human Services” substituted in text for “Secretary of Health, Education, and Welfare” pursuant to section 509(b) of Pub.
+L. 96–88, which is classified to [section 3508(b) of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section3508/b&num=0&edition=prelim), Education.

 #### Transfer of Functions
+For transfer of authorities, functions, personnel, and assets of the Coast Guard, including the authorities and functions of the Secretary of Transportation relating thereto, to the Department of Homeland Security, and for treatment of related references, see sections 468(b), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section542&num=0&edition=prelim).

+“Coast Guard vessels” substituted in text for “revenue-cutters”, Revenue Cutter Service and Life-Saving Service having been combined to form Coast Guard by section 1 of act Jan.
+28, 1915.
+That act was repealed by section 20 of act Aug.
+4, 1949, section 1 of which reestablished the Coast Guard by enacting Title 14, Coast Guard.

+#### Transfer of Functions
 Functions of Federal Security Administrator transferred to Secretary of Health, Education, and Welfare and all agencies of Federal Security Agency transferred to Department of Health, Education, and Welfare by section 5 of Reorg.
 Plan No. 1 of 1953, set out as a note under [section 3501 of this title](./chapter-043-department-of-health-and-human-services.md#section-3501).
 Federal Security Agency and office of Administrator abolished by section 8 of Reorg.
 Plan No. 1 of 1953.
-Secretary and Department of Health, Education, and Welfare redesignated Secretary and Department of Health and Human Services by section 509(b) of Pub.
-L. 96–88 which is classified to [section 3508(b) of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section3508/b&num=0&edition=prelim), Education.

 Functions of Department of the Treasury relating to public health transferred to Federal Security Agency pursuant to Reorg.
 Plan No. I of 1939, set out in the Appendix to Title 5, Government Organization and Employees.

-For transfer of authorities, functions, personnel, and assets of the Coast Guard, including the authorities and functions of the Secretary of Transportation relating thereto, to the Department of Homeland Security, and for treatment of related references, see sections 468(b), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section542&num=0&edition=prelim).

-“Coast Guard vessels” substituted in text for “revenue-cutters”, Revenue Cutter Service and Life-Saving Service having been combined to form Coast Guard by section 1 of act Jan.
-28, 1915.
-That act was repealed by section 20 of act Aug.
-4, 1949, section 1 of which reestablished the Coast Guard by enacting Title 14, Coast Guard.

 <a id="section-98"></a>